OscarBjurestrand/php-membership/README.md

 # Membership
-This membership system is written in PHP 7.
+This membership system is secure and up-to-date with PHP 7.

 The only thing you will need to configure are the credentials in `connect.php`.
 It is now configured to connect with `localhost` using the default credentials.